vexuzdorotan/vexuzdorotan/README.md

 <br />
 <br />

-I am self-motivated and self-taught web developer from the Philippines.
+I am a Junior Software Developer from the Philippines.
-During my spare time, I build websites and web apps with MERN Stack to improve my programming abilities.
+I build websites and web apps with CodeIgniter, Django, and Node.js to improve my programming abilities.
 You can view my portfolio here at [vexuzdorotan.pythonanywhere.com](https://vexuzdorotan.pythonanywhere.com/)!

 ---